stefaneng/learn-swedish/pronunciation.md

 Many sounds in the Swedish language are similar to sounds used in English.
 A few sounds used in Swedish do not exist in English.
-We will be more concerned with sounds than with spelling, although sometimes the latter has to oome in.
+We will be more concerned with sounds than with spelling, although sometimes the latter has to come in.

 Let's begin by looking at and listening to the Swedish alphabet, which has 29 letters:
 ```